 California Carnivores emphasizes the role and importance of mammalian carnivores to healthy wildlife communities in our own backyard.
 Whereas important international conservation efforts are justifiably directed towards many other ‘charismatic’ and ‘flagship’ species in need (e.g., tigers in the jungles of Asia, or elephants in the savannas of Africa), too little is known about the many species of wildlife here in some parts of the United States.
 We aim to promote public awareness of wildlife needs and requirements through direct engagement; changing the often negative perception of carnivores among stakeholders; protecting and connecting important habitats across California using carnivore biology; restoring carnivore populations; and better understanding the diverse requirements of carnivore communities in a state as ecologically diverse as California.

 Once upon a time, jaguars and indeed the emblem on the state flag, the California grizzly bear, roamed the state’s wildlands.
 This made California historically home to most of the country’s mammalian carnivore species and today, it is home to some of the most endangered.
-The Pacific fisher, Humboldt marten, wolverine, San Joaquin Valley Fox, and Sierra Nevada Red fox, all face conservation challenges; they range from continued development on our wildlands, to the direct impacts of climate change.
-In contrast, wolves are now returning to the state and in recent years, the southern sea otter population has been increasing.
+The Pacific fisher, Humboldt marten, wolverine, San Joaquin Valley Fox, and Sierra Nevada Red fox, all face conservation challenges that range from continued development on our wildlands to the direct impacts of climate change.
+In contrast, wolves are now returning to the state, and in recent years the southern sea otter population has been increasing.
 Few carnivores however are as well-known to Californians as the puma, or mountain lion, more of which call California home than any other state.

 More information will follow as this project develops.